Aberdeen & Aberdeenshire

-Greater Glasgow and the Clyde Valley
+Greater Glasgow & the Clyde Valley

-Bursting with history, culture, art, shopping and entertainment, Greater Glasgow and the Clyde Valley is home to Scotland's largest and most dynamic city.
+Bursting with history, culture, art, shopping and entertainment, Greater Glasgow & the Clyde Valley is home to Scotland's largest and most dynamic city.
 Visitors can seek pleasure in its many shops and restaurants, pursue culture in the world-class museums and galleries or experience Glasgow's famous hospitality first hand at one of the many sporting and entertainment venues in the city.
 Follow the River Clyde and there's just as much to explore, from the region's important heritage to its stunning landscapes.

-Home to ancient landscapes, highland clans, majestic mountains and haunted glens, The Highlands and Moray make up Scotland's most fabled region.
+Home to ancient landscapes, highland clans, majestic mountains and haunted glens, the Highlands make up Scotland's most fabled region.
 Visitors can take part in outdoor pursuits, witness amazing wildlife or set off on the famous Malt Whisky Trail; with a unique heritage and seemingly boundless supply of natural beauty, the expansive landscapes of the Highlands have a way of making you feel at one with nature.

 30 miles off the north west coast lies one of Scotland's most remote regions, the Outer Hebrides.
-This picturesque island chain is worth the effort it takes to get there; go island hopping and discover a paradise of wild Atlantic waves, white sand beaches, towering mountains and a vibrant cultural landscape.
+This picturesque island chain is worth the effort it takes to get there; go island hopping and discover a paradise of wild Atlantic waves, white sandy beaches, towering mountains and a vibrant cultural landscape.

 Peek into the history of the Scottish Borders and you'll find tales of literary greats, staggering castles and bloody battles.
 Today Scotland's most southern region is no less beguiling; the lush landscapes and rolling hills are dotted with wildlife while the sleepy towns offer a compact mix of culture to explore.